 The funding method is the Projected Unit Credit method.
 The Unfunded Actuarial Accrued Liability is amortized as a level dollar amount over 30 years.
 Negative unfunded liability is not amortized.
-The amortization period was reset to 30 years effective June 1, 2010.
+The closed amortization period was reset to 30 years effective June 1, 2010.
+Assuming all actuarial assumptions are realized, anticipated contributions are expected to fully amortize the unfunded actuarial accrued liability in the plan year beginning 2040.
+The unfunded actuarial accrued liability will be amortized sooner to the extent contributions are made in excess of the Actuarially Determined Employer Contribution.